afrah1510/mumbai-house-price-prediction/README.md

 - Demographic trends

 According to **Anarock Research**, there has been a **13% increase in the average property prices** across the Mumbai Metropolitan Region (MMR).
-Our predictive model is based on **Decision Tree Regression**, a robust statistical method for predictive analysis.
+Our predictive model is based on **Random Forest Regression**, a robust statistical method for predictive analysis.

 This project will benefit:
 - Real estate professionals